Etherpod/Ship-Enhancements/README.md

 ---

 ### *Water*
-- **Use Water Tank**: Unlocks the settings below and adds water as a new resource to your ship.
+- Enabling **Ship Water Tank** unlocks the settings below and adds water as a new resource to your ship.
 Other features will drain it to function.
 - **Water Drain Multiplier**: Larger numbers make the ship's water drain faster.
 - **Add Water Cooling**: Adds a lever next to the ship log that turns on water cooling, which will drain water to prevent your ship from getting hot (meant to be used along with ship temperature).